Sensor box IMU with AHRS

 Gyroscope and accelerometer

-The sensor box continuously measures angular velocities as well as the gravity vector and calculates its orientation in 3D space.
-On button press the recorded process data are saved and transmitted via WLAN to a plant control system.
+The sensor box continuously measures angular velocities and the gravity vector and calculates its orientation in 3D space.
+At the push of a button the recorded process data are saved and transmitted via WLAN to a plant control system.

-Sensor box IMU for decontamination - Ingenieur Glaser
+Sensor box IMU for decontamination - Engineer Glaser

 ☢️ space technology in the sensor box.
-A measurement unit that Fraunhofer IGD and RWE Nuclear support when decontaminating radioactive plant parts.
-The engineering office Glaser thanks its clients for the excellent collaboration with this video.
+A measuring unit that Fraunhofer IGD and RWE Nuclear support in decontaminating radioactive plant components.
+The engineering office Glaser thanks its clients with this video for the excellent cooperation.

 https://ingenieur-glaser.de/sensor-box-imu/ – Behind the scenes